DSAC: Low-Cost RowHammer Mitigation Using In-DRAM Stochastic and Approximate Counting Algorithm: Introduction

+The motivation of this paper is to present an industrial perspective on row activation-induced bit-flips, providing crucial insights for future research to enhance DRAM security against such vulnerabilities.
+Firstly, this paper investigates the fundamental mechanisms of row activation-induced bit-flips at the cell level.
+Secondly, the paper elucidates the limitations of state-of-the-art counter-based algorithms in effectively detecting RowHammer, due to DRAM manufacturers' focus on low area cost.

+In Section \ref{sec:2}, this paper discusses the fundamental mechanisms of row activation-induced bit-flips.
+This paper categorizes row activation-induced bit-flips into two types: RowBleed and RowHammer.
+RowBleed occurs when a victim row experiences charge leakage due to transistor's threshold voltage lowering induced by long activation of a neighboring aggressor row.
+On the other hand, RowHammer occurs when a victim row experiences electron injection due to frequent activation of a neighboring aggressor row.
+Similarly, Extended RowHammer, the phenomenon where victim rows are two rows beyond aggressor rows, is also caused by electron injection due to frequent activation of a neighboring aggressor row.
+Additionally, this paper demonstrates that the critical factor in RowHammer is not only the number of row activations but also row precharge-to-activation time.

+In Section \ref{sec:4}, this paper proposes Time-Weighted Counting for RowBleed mitigation, which assigns greater counter weights to rows that are activated for longer durations.
+This paper also proposes RowHammer mitigation algorithm named DSAC, which can filter out decoy-rows.
+Decoy-rows are rows whose number of accesses does not exceed the number of RowHammer accesses.
+However, the state-of-the-art counter-based algorithms cannot filter out decoy-rows due to their constant replacement probability.
+Consequently, decoy-rows can replace RowHammer entries in a count table, thereby diminishing TRR chances for victim rows.
+DSAC addresses this issue by utilizing a replacement probability that adjusts based on the count of the old row.
+The core concept is that, on average, only rows with counts exceeding a minimum count in a count table can replace rows with that minimum count in a count table.

-This paper makes the following key contributions: \begin{itemize}[leftmargin=*,align=left, noitemsep, topsep=0pt, parsep=0pt] \item This paper contributes a comprehensive understanding of two activation-induced bit-flips: one is Passing Gate Effect and the other is Rowhammer. \item This paper proposes the first Passing Gate Effect mitigation mechanism named Time-Weighted Counting that can give different weights to each row depending on its activation time. \item This paper proposes Rowhammer mitigation mechanism named DSAC that can filter out decoy-rows and demonstrates that decoy-rows can degrade detection performance of the state-of-the-art counter-based algorithms under the area limitation and memory standard specification. \end{itemize}
+This paper makes the following key contributions: \begin{itemize}[leftmargin=*,align=left, noitemsep, topsep=0pt, parsep=0pt] \item This paper provides a comprehensive understanding of two types of row activation-induced bit flips: RowBleed, caused by charge leakage, and RowHammer, caused by electron injection. \item This paper proposes Time-Weighted Counting for RowBleed mitigation, which assigns greater counter weights to rows that are activated for longer durations. \item This paper also proposes RowHammer mitigation algorithm named DSAC, which can filter out decoy-rows by utilizing a replacement probability that adjusts based on the count of the old row. \end{itemize}